-An individual who is or proposes to be a director or PSC can make an application for their URA to be protected and not shared with CRAs.
+An individual who is or proposes to be a member or PSC of an LLP can make an application for their URA to be protected and not shared with CRAs.

-A company can make an application for one or more individual who is or proposes to be one of its directors or PSCs to have their URA protected and not shared with CRAs.
+An LLP can make an application for one or more individual who is or proposes to be one of its members or PSCs to have their URA protected, and not shared with CRAs.

-A subscriber to a memorandum can make an application for one or more of its proposed directors or proposed PSCs to have their URA(s) protected and not shared with CRAs.
+A proposed member of a proposed LLP can make an application for one or more of its proposed members or PSCs to have their URA protected, and not shared with CRAs.